elizhenin/2c-server/README.md

 # 2c-server
 Reporting system, provided to replace sharing and collecting excel documents.
-Based on nodejs server, NW.js thin client and LibreOffice Online for report editing.
+Was based on nodejs server, NW.js thin client and LibreOffice Online for report editing.

-TODO replace LibreOffice Online to OnlyOffice (build parts from sources) due to non-stable working of first one
+In progress: replace LibreOffice Online to OnlyOffice (documentserver) due to non-stable working of first one.

+Now without NW.js.
+Based on https://github.com/elizhenin/webserver project as backend, clientside logic, and linux PAM as user management.